Buddhist meditation

 3. Acknowledge any thought that pops into your mind but doesn’t engage with it.
 Simply observe all of the thoughts in a similar fashion and let them go.
 Now, come back to the breathing process.
 It’s called “touch and goes”.
 Just let the thought arise, gently touch and then let it go.

-In one such technique, you have to start directing all of your wishes for the lovingkindness and well-being towards yourself.
+In one such technique, you have to start directing all of your wishes for lovingkindness and well-being toward yourself.
 Then open it out and direct the same towards the people you love.
-Then move on to the people that you feel neutral about and in the same way, moving your circle outwards, move to people with whom you have problems or are your enemies.
+Then move on to the people that you feel neutral about and in the same way, move your circle outwards, move to people with whom you have problems or are your enemies.
 Finally, your flow flows towards everyone equally, everywhere, regardless of your feelings toward them.

 3. Contemplative Meditation

-There are some fundamental beliefs which are shared with the Buddhist teachings.
+There are some fundamental beliefs that are shared with the Buddhist teachings.
 The practitioners of these teachings are often encouraged to pursue and reflect on them in a particularly contemplative manner.
-This sort of contemplation may even be integrated within your practice session.
-One of the most popular contemplation is known as “The Four Thoughts which Transform Your Mind”.
+This sort of contemplation may even be integrated into your practice session.
+One of the most popular contemplation is known as “The Four Thoughts Which Transform Your Mind”.
 Their aim is to provide a good reason to practice and meditate instead of spending hours on social media or browsing through an e-commerce website.
 These four thoughts are succinctly put as:

 1. Choose to devote the energy to develop compassion, wisdom as well as the power to benefit all of the people.